 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 Paul Hunter and Suzy Holstein conducted the annual Chimney Swift counts at St. Robert's Church on the corner of Capitol Drive and Maryland Avenue.
-This year a single swift count took place this summer on Sunday, September 11th, 2016.
+This year a single swift count took place on Sunday, September 11.
 About 100 swifts were observed entering an apartment building and schoolhouse chimney on the northwest corner of Capitol Drive and Prospect Avenue.
 The roosts are observed starting at about 30 minutes before dusk as the Swifts enter the schoolhouse chimney and an estimate of the number of Swifts is made.

 N. OTHER: Demonstrate in a narrative.

-All of which were witnessed by a couple of blue herons stalking the river bank, a handful of mallards dabbing in the river and several of the ubiquitous Canada Geese floating on the river….
+All of which were witnessed by a couple of Blue Herons stalking the river bank, a handful of mallards dabbing in the river and several of the ubiquitous Canada Geese floating on the river.

 The Fin and Feather Festival was not held in 2020 due to COVID-19 restrictions on gatherings, but is expected to return in the Fall of 2021 better and stronger than before!

 The Fin and Feather Festival returned with the same bird house decorating and other bird friendly activities in 2021 and 2022.